 What is winter sports travel insurance?

-If you want to head to the mountains for a spot of skiing/snowboarding, sledging or anything else that involves snow then you will need to get specialist insurance and covers winter sports and activities, as opposed to regular activities you might do on holiday.
+If you want to head to the mountains for a spot of skiing/snowboarding, sledging or anything else that involves snow then you will need to get specialist insurance that covers wintersports and activities, as opposed to regular activities you might do on holiday.

 But it’s not all doom and gloom!

 Making sure that you are adequately covered before you jet off could help you in more ways than one.
-I’m sure everyone cringes at the idea of riding a snowboard into a tree, but your winter sports travel insurance policy will not only protect you if you have an injury, but also in the situation where your skis and snowboards are lost or stolen, or your flight is unexpectedly cancelled, or, if you have booked your skiing holiday for your family and, lo and behold, you arrive at the destination only to find out that it hasn’t snowed enough and all the lifts are still closed!
-In some cases, your insurance policy should also help you out on that front too, by covering costs to transport you to and from the snow every day.
+I’m sure everyone cringes at the idea of riding a snowboard into a tree, but your wintersports travel insurance policy will not only protect you if you have an injury, but also in the situation where your skis and snowboards are lost or stolen, or your flight is unexpectedly delayed, or if you have booked your skiing holiday for your family and, lo and behold, you arrive at the destination only to find out that it hasn’t snowed enough and all the lifts are still closed!
+In some cases, your insurance policy should also help you out on that front too (during the peak season), by covering costs to transport you to and from the snow every day.

 What's the difference between regular travel insurance and winter sports travel insurance?

-Regular travel insurance will cover certain things regarding travel- such as the loss, or damage to your baggage, theft of your belongings, delayed or cancelled flights etc.
+Regular travel insurance will cover certain things regarding travel- such as the loss, or damage to your baggage, theft of your belongings, delayed flights etc.

-Winter sports travel insurance already covers all of these basics but it takes into account that the purpose of your holiday isn’t to sunbathe quite harmlessly on a beach and read a book, it’s to enjoy a sport that can be quite unpredictable.
-While the fundamental parts of winter sports travel insurance and regular travel insurance policies are very similar, winter sports travel insurance takes into account the potential high-cost bills that might be incurred in the event of an accident.
+Wintersports travel insurance can cover all of these basics but it takes into account that the purpose of your holiday isn’t to sunbathe quite harmlessly on a beach and read a book, it’s to enjoy a sport that can be quite unpredictable.
+While the fundamental parts of wintersports travel insurance and regular travel insurance policies are very similar, wintersports travel insurance takes into account the potential high-cost bills that might be incurred in the event of an accident.

-It comes as a relief knowing that we’re covered in the case where we should have a tumble, but winter sports insurance also goes the extra mile.
-Ski holidays have the tendency to be quite expensive with lift passes and equipment rental racking up the prices, so you’ll be pleased to know that you can be reimbursed on these additional costs if the snow coverage in your chosen resort isn’t adequate, or your rental skis and boards were accidentally stolen or damaged.
+It comes as a relief knowing that we’re covered in the case where we should have a tumble, but wintersports insurance also goes the extra mile.
+Ski holidays have the tendency to be quite expensive with lift passes and equipment rental racking up the prices, so you’ll be pleased to know that you can be reimbursed on these additional costs if you injured yourself and had to cut your trip short, or your rental skis/boards were accidentally damaged or stolen.

 As a result, the premiums might be a little bit higher but it is worth every penny.
 You might need to check the terms and conditions of your policy before you indulge in an activity like off-piste skiing/snowboarding because some policies only allow this activity providing you take a certified guide with you.